Prison Rape Elimination Act (PREA)

-Both the adult and juvenile divisions of the SDDOC have a designated PREA Coordinator.
+The SDDOC has a designated PREA Coordinator.
 That person is charged with development, implementation, and oversight of the efforts to comply with the PREA standards in all SDDOC facilities.
-The adult division PREA Coordinator is responsible for overseeing efforts to eliminate sexual abuse and sexual harassment at the South Dakota State Penitentiary and Jameson Annex in Sioux Falls, the Mike Durfee State Prison in Springfield, the Women's Prison in Pierre and minimum-security units in Pierre, Rapid City and Yankton.
-The juvenile division PREA Coordinator oversees efforts to eliminate sexual abuse and sexual harassment within the State Treatment and Rehabilitation (STAR) Academy programs near Custer and with all contract facilities in which the SDDOC places juvenile offenders.
+The PREA Coordinator is responsible for overseeing efforts to eliminate sexual abuse and sexual harassment at the South Dakota State Penitentiary and Jameson Annex in Sioux Falls, the Mike Durfee State Prison in Springfield, the Women's Prison in Pierre and minimum-security units in Pierre, Rapid City and Yankton.
+They also oversee efforts to eliminate sexual abuse and sexual harassment with all contract facilities in which the SDDOC places juvenile offenders.

-The primary responsibilities of the PREA Coordinators are to:
+The primary responsibilities of the PREA Coordinator is to:

 - Monitor agency efforts to eliminate the occurrence of sexual abuse and sexual harassment in correctional facilities;